MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 * `number.tank_name_manual_color_simulation_duration` (Sets the duration of the Manual Colour Simulation)
 * `number.tank_name_manual_daytime_simulation_duration` (Sets the duration of the Manual Colour Simulation)
 * `Tank Device` (All sensors are linked to the relevant device)

+(tank_name will be replaced with whatever you named your fish tank)

 ## How to install